Hands-on AI workshops that actually teach skills

 Research from Harvard and MIT found something interesting.
 Students felt like they learned more from traditional lectures, but they actually scored higher on tests after active learning sessions.
 We confuse the feeling of learning with actual learning.

 This matters for mid-size companies more than anyone else.
-You cannot afford to waste training budgets on sessions that produce zero behavior change.
+Workers with AI skills command a 56% wage premium over similar roles without AI skills.
+You cannot afford to waste training budgets on sessions that produce zero behavior change when the stakes are this high.

 What actually sticks